Sam31551/PostGrad_Maths_Modelling/README.md

    - Data types are changed, data is explored and clustered.
 Finally, a processed dataset is saved for use in later files.

 ### Base Modelling
-The pre-processed data is read into the file.
-The data was be split into train and test sets.
-A range of regression models were initialized and were run with their standard hyperparameters.
-Performance metrics are  collected for each of the models.
+   - The pre-processed data is split into train and test sets.
+   - A range of regression models are initialized and run with their standard hyperparameters.
+   - Performance metrics are collected for each of the models.
 These metrics serve as a benchmark for further models that undergo Feature Selection/Optimization/Stacking.

 ### Feature Selection
 The data underwent feature selection.
 This refers to collecting a subset of features that best encapsulate the target feature.
 This was done using both the Forward and Backward techniques.